 The old man moved his hand away from his gun.
 The other men watched the action.
-They had been surprised by how quickly Sword Tomas had reacted, though none of them gave any sign of surprise.
+They had been surprised by how quickly Sword Tomas had reacted.
+None of them gave any sign of surprise.

 Habib said, “What did you say you wanted?”